 Indianapolis Monthly publishes a weekly "Hot List" with coveted apparel, beauty and home items.
-This article was particularly fun for me because of my interest in women's fashion and because I got to scout the products myself around the city.
+This article was particularly fun for me because of my interest in women's fashion.
+I scouted the products around the city.

 I challenged myself to use strong verbs and short phrases to make this article as succinct and catchy as possible.